trueos/trueos-docs/trueos-handbook/preinstall.rst

 .. figure:: images/writer1.png

-   : Using Win32 Disk Imager to Write the Image
+   : Write an Image using Win32 Disk Imager

 To burn the :file:`.iso` file on Mac OS X, insert a USB stick and open Terminal.
 Run :command:`diskutil list` to discover the device name of